shubhadeepmandal394/weather-app/README.md

   </tr>
  </table>

-Loved the app ?
-[Support Me](https://paypal.me/shubhadeepmandal394?locale.x=en_GB) for my next project 😇
+Loved the app ? then (buy me a coffee](https://www.buymeacoffee.com/shubhadeep394) 😉